grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 #### Use patterns such as factory methods or builders

-When all else fails, I use factory methods and builders to ease the pain of creating DTOs to hide away the complexity and provide some good default values for the parts I don't care about
+When all else fails, I use factory methods and builders to ease the pain of creating DTOs to hide away the complexity and provide some good default values for the parts I don't care about.

 A factory method can be useful if there is a single distinguishing factor about the particular instance that I want to create.
 For example: